AMDESE/linux-svsm/README.md

 ## Authors and License <a name="authors"></a>

-The main authors and maintainers of this software are:
+The original authors and maintainers of this software are:

 - [Thomas Lendacky](https://github.com/tlendacky)
 - [Carlos Bilbao](https://github.com/Zildj1an)

-They will act as reviewers for future contributions.
+and they will act as reviewers for future contributions.

+Other developers have made substantial contributions to this project, to obtain the full list, please refer to the [Contributors](https://github.com/AMDESE/linux-svsm/graphs/contributors) page or review the authorship information in the project's source code headers.

 Linux SVSM is distributed under the MIT license.
 For more information, read file LICENSE.
 To obtain information about the crates that Linux SVSM